zold-io/wts.zold.io/README.md

   * `GET /do-confirm`: removes the keygap from the database and returns `302`.

+## Callback API

+If you want to integrate Zold into your website or mobile app, where your customers are sending payments to you, you may try our callback API.
+First, you send a `GET` request to `/wait-for` and specify:

+  * `wallet`: the ID of the wallet you expect payments to
+  * `prefix`: the prefix you expect them to arrive to (get it at `/invoice.json` first)
+  * `regexp`: the regular expression to match payment details, e.g. `/pizza$/` (the text has to end with `pizza`)
+  * `uri`: the URI where the callback should arrive once we see the payment

+If your callback is registered, you will receive `200` response of time `text/plain` with the ID of the callback in the body.

+Once the payment arrives, your URI will receive a `GET` request from us with the following query arguments:

+  * `callback`: the ID of the callback
+  * `login`: the user name of the owner of this callback
+  * `regexp`: the regular expression just matched
+  * `wallet`: the wallet ID
+  * `id`: the transaction ID
+  * `prefix`: the prefix matched
+  * `source`: the ID of the payer
+  * `amount`: the amount in zents
+  * `details`: the details

+Your callback has to return `200` and `OK` as a text.
+Unless it happens, our server will send you another `GET` request in 10 minutes and will keep doing that for 4 hours.

+If your callback is never matched, it will be removed from the system in 24 hours.

+You may register up to 8 callbacks in one account.

 ## Mobile API

 If you want to create a mobile client, you may use our mobile API with two